About the Collab

 Jenny is a white woman who wears a teal shirt and black jacket, and her brown hair falls behind her shoulders.

-is the Vice President, Finance at the Obama Foundation.
-Before joining the Foundation in 2018, Jenny was the Vice President, Controller at the John G. Shedd Aquarium.
+is the Chief Operating Officer at the Poetry Foundation.
+Before joining the Foundation in 2023, Jenny spent 5 years as the Vice President, Finance at the Obama Foundation and seven years as the Vice President, Controller at the John G. Shedd Aquarium.
 Prior to working at the Aquarium, Jenny spent nine years as an auditor in the not-for-profit industry.
 Jenny is based in Chicago and has a B.A. from Illinois Wesleyan University; she is a CPA and a member of the AICPA and IL CPA Society.

 Jenny joined the Board as treasurer in 2022.